doctordns/PowerShellCookbook/readme.md

-Each chapter has a separate folder in this repository, and inside each chapter there is a **Readme.MD** file that describes the recipes in the chapter.
+Each chapter has a separate folder in this repository, and inside each chapter there is a **Readme.MD** file that describes the recipes in the chapter along with the PowerShell scripts making up each recipe.